antscher/Project_calendar_rooms/code_esp32/main/README.md

 To reset the battery status after a replacement or maintenance:
 1. Open the Mosquitto MQTT app.
 2. Mode reset battery
-3. Press "Update" in the app and then refresh .
+3. Press "Save" in the app and then refresh .